open-numbers/open-numbers.github.io/ddf.md

 ## **The Query Language: DDFQL**

 To retrieve data from DDF we have developed the DDF Query Language *DDFQL*.
 This query language has a strong likeness to SQL with specific features to support the possibilities of the DDF data model.
+[Read about DDFql](https://docs.google.com/document/d/1olFm-XXjWxQ4LrTCfM42an6LbjbIgnt__V1DZxSmnuQ/edit?usp=drive_web)